Léopold Lambert – Paris on May 31, 2016

 Recent photographs of police interventions in Paris / Photos by Léopold Lambert (2016)

 It is therefore the entire police state apparatus that needs to be challenged.
-In this regard, Murakawa, as well as We Charge Genocide organizers, also interviewed by Heatherton and Camp for Policing the Planet, advocate for police abolition.
-Just like we had talked about it in the conversation about prison abolition with Nasrin Himada (see issue 4 of The Funambulist Magazine and/or Archipelago), an abolitionist process should first and foremost be conceived for what it is: a process.
-This simultaneously means that such a political program finds no interest in replacing a state apparatus by another one — on the contrary of the immediate questions of alternatives often raised when the word abolition is mentioned — and that, as such, it does not require to be fully implemented in order to be practiced on a daily basis at the scale of individuals.
+In this regard, Murakawa, as well as the We Charge Genocide organizers, also interviewed by Heatherton and Camp for Policing the Planet, advocate for police abolition.
+Just like we talked about in the conversation about prison abolition with Nasrin Himada (see issue 4 of The Funambulist Magazine and/or Archipelago), an abolitionist process should first and foremost be conceived for what it is: a process.
+This simultaneously means that such a political program finds no interest in replacing a state apparatus by another one — on the contrary of the immediate questions of alternatives often raised when the word “abolition” is mentioned — and that, as such, it is not required to be fully implemented in order to be practiced on a daily basis at the scale of individuals.
 We should therefore take very seriously such a political program and take part in the reflection that is engaged around this topic.